Enapter/grafana-plugins/README.md

 analyze device telemetry.

 In order to use the plugin one needs to obtain an Enapter Telemetry API token.
-At the moment we provide it only to selected partners.
+At the moment we provide it on an individual basis.
 Please, contact us at [developers@enapter.com](mailto:developers@enapter.com) to get your token.
-Write

 ## Installation